 Yes, there are exceptions and exemptions to GDPR regulations.
 These include situations involving national security, law enforcement, and protection of individual rights.
 However, these exceptions must still comply with other relevant legal frameworks.

-What Steps Can Organizations Take to Ensure GDPR Compliance?
+What Steps Can Organisations Take to Ensure GDPR Compliance?

-Organizations can ensure GDPR compliance by conducting data audits, implementing privacy policies and procedures, obtaining consent for data processing, appointing a Data Protection Officer, and regularly training employees on data protection practices.
+Organisations can ensure GDPR compliance by conducting data audits, implementing GDPR privacy policies and procedures, obtaining consent for data processing, appointing a Data Protection Officer, and regularly training employees on data protection practices.

 How Does GDPR Affect International Data Transfers and Cross-Border Data Flows?